w3b3/w-b-dev/README.md

 <a name="d"></a>

+---

 # TODO

-- Create script to automate environment generation
+- Create script to automate environment generation (linux only)